tppope/ppds22/README.md

 ### 2. Variation

 Before second variation of using mutex lock, we changed while cycle.
-We put the condition inside the cycle to create higher granularity.
+We put the condition inside the cycle to create finer granularity.
 Now in the while cycle are all threads and take turns executing the code.
 The condition is now in a critical area, which is part of the code that must be executed atomically.
 We give the critical area between acquire and release lock.
 In this variation of using mutex lock isn't possible to occur <u>list index out of range</u> error, because thread waiting to release lock checks the condition only when thread holding the